Don't get mad — kill something, yes? Describe Death's Head here, yes?

 - Swiss Army Appendage/Swiss-Army Weapon: Death's Head has several different weapons that he can swap his right hand with.
 His most common ones are a mace, an axe, a blaster, and several different types of missiles.

-- Verbal Tic: Death's Head often ends his sentences with "yes?" or "eh?"
+- Verbal Tic: Death's Head often uses terse sentences, and ends most of his sentences with questions, and more frequently with "Yes?", "Right?" and "Eh?"

 - Word of God is that this is modeled after a Real Life British politician, though Simon Furman refuses to reveal who it is.